Construction Labor Provider

 This description is only a general explanation of who must have a Construction Labor Provider license.

-DCWP will deny your application if you do not submit these required documents and information:
+The Department of Consumer and Worker Protection (DCWP) will deny your application if you fail to provide the required documents and information:

 You must complete and affirm the information provided on this form.